2015 Chairs’ Welcome

-As General Chairs of the 2013 International Microwave and RF Conference (IMaRC2013), it is our honor to invite you to New Delhi.
-The International Microwave and RF Conference will focus on all aspects of microwave theory and practice.
-It encompasses a comprehensive program of technical paper presentations, workshops, tutorials and exhibits for the international community.
+It is our honour to invite you to Hyderabad, the city of pearls.
+The International Microwave and RF Conference had an outstanding success in 2013 in New Delhi and 2014 in Bangalore, and we are looking forward to hold another high quality international conference in 2015.
+IMARC2015 will focus on all aspects of microwave theory and practice; it encompasses a comprehensive program of technical paper presentations, workshops, tutorials and exhibits from international and leading microwave industry.

-The IMaRC 2013 Exhibition creates an unparalleled opportunity to promote your products and services face-to-face to attending delegates.
-The IMaRC 2013 Exhibition will run in parallel with the conference sessions.
-The Exhibition will provide optimal promotional opportunities to participating companies and organizations.
+The IMaRC 2015 Exhibition will offer an unparalleled opportunity to promote your products and services to attending delegates face-to-face.
+The Exhibition will run in parallel with the conference sessions and provide optimal promotional opportunities to participating companies and organizations.
 All coffee breaks for delegates will be located close to the exhibition area.
-Sponsorhip Packages are also available and provide the opportunity for greater visibility and participation in this inaugural event.
-Please click on the links below for more information.
+Sponsorship packages are also available, and provide the opportunity for greater visibility and participation in this influential event.

 Hyderabad is the capital of the southern Indian state of Telangana.
 Occupying 625 square kilometers along the banks of the Musi River, it has a metropolitan population of about 7.75 million, making it the sixth most populous urban area in India.
 At an average altitude of 542 meters, much of Hyderabad is situated on hilly terrain around artificial lakes.